 Although treatment for glomerulonephritis is effective in many cases, further problems can sometimes develop.

 - blood clots – including deep vein thrombosis (DVT) or a pulmonary embolism

 - damage to other organs

 - chronic kidney disease

 - kidney failure

-If you're diagnosed with glomerulonephritis, your doctor may prescribe medication to help lower your blood pressure, lower your cholesterol or protect against blood clots.
+If you're diagnosed with glomerulonephritis, a doctor may prescribe medicine to help lower your blood pressure, lower your cholesterol or protect against blood clots.

 Page last reviewed: 13 April 2023